PEO vs HRO for Small Businesses: Complete 2025 Comparison

 • It’s ideal for medium-sized businesses with existing HR departments that need extra HR expertise without losing control.

-PEO vs HRO: Key Differences
+PEO vs HRO Comparison: Key Differences

 How do PEO and HRO costs compare?[toc=Cost Comparison]